-Hardwired shades can be designed and installed to fit the specific needs and preferences of a home or building, providing greater customization and flexibility.
+Hardwired electric blinds can be designed and installed to fit the specific needs and preferences of a home or building, providing greater customization and flexibility.

-Hardwired shades are less likely to experience damage from wear and tear compared to manual or battery-operated shades.
+Hardwired electric blinds are less likely to experience damage from wear and tear compared to manual or battery-operated shades.
 This makes them a more durable and long-lasting option.

 Batteries have a limited capacity and may not be able to power large-sized blinds effectively.
 Hardwired shades, on the other hand, draw power directly from the main power source, making them better suited for use with large blinds.
 By utilizing main electricity as a power source, these shades can provide consistent and reliable performance at all times.

 If you want to ensure your shades have a constant source of power, a hardwired option is the best choice.
 Hardwired motorized shades run continuously and eliminates the need for battery replacement, unlike battery-operated shades which need to charge for their batteries.

 Q: How can I order hardwired shades?

 A: Please email us at firstname.lastname@example.org to learn more info.

 Q: Is there a solution for large windows?

 A: Hardwired shades are the best power application for blinds that need to cover large windows or doors.